Binaal Billa Policies and Procedures

 Privacy and Information Management

-Binaal Billa’s is committed to delivering high‑quality legal and case management services.
-To provide you with the appropriate level of care, our organisation collects personal information that is necessary and relevant to your legal and support needs.
+Binaal Billa is committed to delivering high‑quality legal and case management services.
+To provide you with the appropriate level of care, we collect personal information that is necessary and relevant to your legal and support needs.

 We are dedicated to protecting the privacy and confidentiality of all client information.
-Personal information is managed responsibly and in accordance with the Privacy Act 1988 (Cth), the Privacy Amendment (Enhancing Privacy Protection) Act 2012, the Australian Privacy Principles, and all relevant State and Territory privacy legislation.
+Personal information is managed responsibly and in accordance with the Privacy Act 1988 (Cth), including the Australian Privacy Principles, and where applicable the Health Records and Information Privacy Act 2002 (NSW), as well as other relevant privacy and information-handling laws.

 Storage and Security of Information